Rapptz/discord.py/docs/guide/quickstart.rst

 .. warning::

-    ``on_ready`` can and will be called multiple times throughout your bots uptime.
+    ``on_ready`` can and will be called multiple times throughout your bot's uptime.
 You should avoid doing any kind of state-management here, such as connecting and loading your database.

 .. code-block:: python